 Players looking to ditch unsightly monikers that they crafted in their younger years will now be able to do so by signing in either through the PS4 or their browser.
 The first name change will be free and 10 bucks a pop for every one after that, with a 50% discount for PS Plus subscribers.
 But be forewarned, while the program had been tested and went through a beta of its own, official PlayStation sources are conceding that it certainly isn’t perfect: while titles published after April 1 2018 should work just fine, not every game in existence was tested.

-In the interest of avoiding copying and pasting the fairly well-constructed list of questions and answers provided by PlayStation: yes, you can change your name now, no, the system isn’t perfect.
+To avoid copying and pasting the fairly well-constructed list of questions and answers provided by PlayStation: yes, you can change your name now, no, the system isn’t perfect.

 You can read up on games that have known issues with the new name change feature before making your decision.
 In some instances, other players will still see your old tag, you also might lose trophies, save data, purchased DLC, or in-game currency.
-It might be that the name change feature gets developed to the point where there are no issues late on down the road, but considering how long it’s taken for PlayStation to implement the feature I wouldn’t exactly be holding my breath.
+It might be that the name change feature gets developed to the point where there are no issues later on down the road, but considering how long it’s taken for PlayStation to implement the feature I wouldn’t exactly be holding my breath.